jlricon/demo/dataml.md

 * Financial analysis
 * Shamelessly copy Emil's website
 * 'Learn to read a paper' website
+* Scalable Capital
 Where to put them? artirj.github.io or get hosting.
+Or AWS

 ## Other
 * https://www.interviewcake.com/